 Responses to Stress

 Stress is the body’s reaction to a threat, either real or imagined.
 It requires immediate attention and change.
 The body responds with fear, anxiety, flight and flight and stimulation of hormones.
 These reactions are important in decision making of all types.
-Extreme stress is highly connected with depression.
+Extreme stress is highly connected with depression, which is why it’s so important to get it under control with the help of cbd oil distributors.

 After a stress, there are adaptations and alterations that prepare for the next stressor.
 Well known regions of the brain that respond to stress are called the HPA and include the pituitary, adrenals and hypothalamus (specifically, the paraventricular nucleus of the hypothalamus or PVN).
 Many other learning, memory and emotional centers are involved, as well.